patkoch/docker-compose-azure/README.md

 docker compose down
 ```

-The containers run within an "Azure Container Instance".
+The containers will be deployed as an "Azure Container Instance".